- You will use the Observation Guide as you proceed to the core interviews

 - Do you understand, based upon what you have seen and heard?

 Throughout the interview, the physician uses a number of other techniques listed in the Observation Guide.
-She explains why she is asking questions about the thyroid and diabetes.
-She repeats some of the patient’s answers to her questions, seemingly to make sure she has got it right as she makes chart notes.
-She facilitates with lots of “uh-huhs.”
-She makes a summary statement saying: “There is lots going on here.”
+He explains why he is asking questions about the thyroid and diabetes.
+He repeats some of the patient’s answers to his questions, seemingly to make sure he has got it right as he makes chart notes.
+He facilitates with lots of “uh-huhs.”
+He makes a summary statement saying: “There is lots going on here.”

 - Look for examples of other techniques, such as reiteration, paraphrasing and validating.